Block Admittance

 Am I responsible for finding my own practicum setting?

-No, please reach out to Caitlin Carter (caitlincarter1@suu.edu) for practicum placements.
+No, please reach out to Caitlin Ravanelli (caitlinravanelli@suu.edu) regarding practicum placements.
 All contact with districts must go through Caitlin.
-You will fill out our Practicum Placement Form and will email it to Caitlin; she will then contact your chosen district to secure your placement.
+You will request a placement through your Sonia portal (see instruction video); she will then contact your chosen district to secure your placement.
 You cannot begin your practicum hours until she has given you approval that your practicum has been received.
+Once your placement is finalized, she will notify you and you will be able to view your placement in your Sonia portal.

 What are the expectations from your program in regards to Two weeks of Block experiences in schools with a high number of diverse learners?